leone2016/aws-certified-dev/4_1_amazon-ebs/amazon-ebs-volumes.md

 ## Create a filesystem and mount the volume
-1. Create a filesystem on the EBS volume sudo mkfs -t ext4 /dev/xvdf
+1. Create a filesystem on the EBS volume
+  `sudo mkfs -t ext4 /dev/xvdf`
-2. Create a mount point for the EBS volume sudo mkdir /data
+2. Create a mount point for the EBS volume
+  `sudo mkdir /data`
-3. Mount the EBS volume to the mount point sudo mount /dev/xvdf /data
+3. Mount the EBS volume to the mount point
+  `sudo mount /dev/xvdf /data`
 4. Make the volume mount persistent
+  1. Run: `sudo nano /etc/fstab`
-Run: 'sudo nano /etc/fstab' then add '/dev/xvdf /data ext4 defaults,nofail 0 2' and save the file
+  2. then add `/dev/xvdf /data ext4 defaults,nofail 0 2` and save the file

 ## Add some data to the volume